brashrebel/display-post-meta/readme.txt

 = 1.1.3 =

-* Fix for a few undefined index errors shwoing when in debug mode.
+* Fix for a few undefined index errors showing when in debug mode.

 = 1.1.2 =

 * Register stylesheet
-* Enqueue stylesheet if show_meta query parameter is equal to true
+* Enqueue stylesheet if `show_meta` query parameter is equal to true

 = 1.1.1 =